3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

     - `webdriver`: The WebDriver module for implementation
     - `By`: Module that allows for locating elements on a webpage
     - `Keys`: Module that allows for keyboard interactions
     - `time`: Module that deals with time
+    - `Screenshot`: Module for taking screenshots
+    - `Image`: From the Python Imaging Library (PIL): Used for working with images
 - **Step Definitions**
   - *user_on_registration*
     - The `@given` decorator, represents the context of the test